Shadow IT is intelligence in action

 Instead of fighting Shadow IT, modern organizations use it as a compass to identify where the business innovates faster than technology can keep up.

-🎯 Shadow IT is intelligence in action
+Insight: Shadow IT is intelligence in action — a demand signal, not an enemy.

 Shadow IT is not an enemy — it is a signal of where the business creates value faster than official IT.